KhronosGroup/glTF/specification/README.md

 ### channel.target :white_check_mark:

-The id of the node and TRS property to target.
+The ID of the node and TRS property to target.

 * **Type**: [`animation.channel.target`](#reference-animation.channel.target)
 * **Required**: Yes